kmanwar89/kmanwar89.github.io/content/about.md

 draft: false
 ---

 Hi there!
-My name is Kadar (pronounced like 'Cotter'), and I currently work as an Enterprise Network Engineer at Cisco.
+My name is Kadar (pronounced like 'Cotter'), and I currently work as a Technical Systems Engineer at Cisco, specifically as the lead engineer for the IT-managed Linux@Cisco offering for internal employees.

 I made this website to capture my thoughts and document/showcase various projects that I'm working on.